What Is Tim Armstrong's Net Worth and Salary?

 Boards

-During his career, Tim has served on a number of prominent company boards, including the Priceline Group, Inc., the Advertising Research Foundation, the Interactive Advertising Bureau, the Paley Center for Media, Teach for America, Wheels Up, Inc., the Waterside School in Connecticut and the IAB Education Foundation.
+During his career, Tim has served on several prominent company boards, including the Priceline Group, Inc., the Advertising Research Foundation, the Interactive Advertising Bureau, the Paley Center for Media, Teach for America, Wheels Up, Inc., the Waterside School in Connecticut, and the IAB Education Foundation.

 Extracurricular